 Water quality control measures are designed to minimize impact to receiving waterbodies from stormwater pollution.
 As stormwater runoff travels across impervious surfaces, it collects pollutants such as sediments, oil, and trash and carries them to a receiving waterbody.
 Properly installed and maintained stormwater best management practices (BMPs) can capture these pollutants and reduce the impact that the proposed development has on the environment.
-The BMPs selected for this project were designed based on guidelines developed in the New York State Stormwater Management Design Manual2.
+The BMPs selected for this project were designed based on guidelines developed in the New York State Stormwater Management Design Manual and Village of Mamaroneck.